Create an external calling campaign

 The following permissions are optional for all dialing modes:

 An external calling campaign is similar to a preview campaign, except that agents cannot place campaign calls through Genesys Cloud.
 When a record is presented to an agent, the agent copies the phone number to a third-party desktop dialer and places the call from there.

-If you are located in the United States, or conducting business there, external calling mode enables you to comply with the Telephone Customer Protection Act (TCPA) regulations that prohibit auto-dialing.
+If you are located in the United States, or conducting business there, external calling mode offers one way to comply with the Telephone Customer Protection Act (TCPA) regulations that prohibit auto-dialing.